-For most organisations the step by step plan will result in a number of key changes, all geared towards speeding up and increasing quality:
+For most organizations the step by step plan will result in a number of key changes, all geared towards speeding up and increasing quality:

-As noted above typically Organisation exhibit a Basic maturity - this typically means that they are follow a silo'ed and tower based structure, with a mostly manual IT setup that does not provided shared capabilities and only delivers some limited aspects as a Service typically.
+As noted above typically organization exhibit a basic maturity—this typically means that they are follow a silo’ed and tower-based structure, with a mostly manual IT setup that does not provided shared capabilities and only delivers some limited aspects as a service typically.

-To increase its maturity (with the main goal to increase speed and quality) from Level 1 to Level 3 an organisation should focus on
+To increase its maturity (with the main goal to increase speed and quality) from Level 1 to Level 3 an organization should focus on